arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ### Signature

-`Signature` is a Schnorr signature, which is used to verify a quote.
+`Signature` is a Schnorr signature that is used to verify a quote.

 ```rust
 struct Signature {